 The Hub will provide resources on the design, conduct, analysis, and knowledge transfer and exchange for randomised controlled trials, observational studies, and meta-analyses.
 We will also advertise new training opportunities and short courses.

-If you have any questions about the hub, please get in touch with the team at email@example.com.
+If you have any questions about the hub, please email the team.

 The Unit hosts numerous visitors from clinical trial units and teams across the globe.
 We consider this a priority in building domain expertise and leadership.
 Visits are tailored to the needs of the individual and their team.
 In addition, our staff often spend time with partner organisations in low-middle-income countries to support knowledge exchange.